 We do have a few free resources available for you.

 The Exam Prep Guide has breakdowns on how the assemblies are set up and what conditions they can be in on the exam.
 This does help with studying because the USC 10th and most schools' procedures include conditions that you will not encounter such as multiple failures or things that cannot be simulated.
 It is also crucial to understand how to simulate failures on your own to be able to practice if you purchase or borrow a rig to practice on your own.
 We also have YouTube videos outlining the possible failures you can encounter as well as general tips and tricks below:

 Illustrated and Unillustrated testing procedures including diagnostic extra steps are included in the Exam Prep Guide.

 All of our prep materials are based on the 2-valve kit that we sell, called the Kruger Instruments TK-2.
 Some exams will provide gauges to the applicants, other exams will not and expect you to bring one.
 Sometimes they want to see a recent gauge calibration, other times they don't mention it.
-USC has the same procedures for all gauge arrangements on the DCV, SVB, and PVB, but on the RP there are differences in the procedures if using a 2 valve, 3 valve, or 5 valve kits.
+The USC 10th Edition has the same procedures for all gauge arrangements on the DCV, SVB, and PVB, but on the RP there are differences in the procedures if using a 2 valve, 3 valve, or 5 valve kits.
 They are largely the same but some differences, so it's not recommended to prepare for the exam with a 2 valve kit and then take the exam with a different configuration.
-Gauges used in the field do need to be ASSE 1064 compliant, sometimes they have to be on a specific list with the jurisdiction, other times there is no list.
-They are considered to be private label kits and similar to the Watts TK-9A but in a different configuration and increased accuracy ratings from the factory due to the way the measurements on the dial are made.
+Some exam providers have a list of acceptable gauges where most just require ASSE 1064 compliance.
+Gauges used in the field generally need to be ASSE 1064 compliant with a minimum +/- 0.2 psi accuracy, sometimes they have to be on a specific list with the jurisdiction, other times there is no list.
 More info on these offerings are online at www.krugerinstruments.com